Patent Infringement Lawsuits

 While most business owners are understandably concerned about other companies infringing on their patents, far fewer entrepreneurs understand how easily they can be sued for infringing on the property rights of other businesses.

 The average cost of a patent infringement lawsuit is $2.8 million, according to the American Intellectual Property Association.
-Even if you were unaware that the product you “invented” is already under patent, you can still be sued.
+Even if you were unaware that the product you developed is already under patent, you can still be sued.
 Ignorance of the law is not protection from it.

-Why Should You Be Concerned About Patent Infringement?
+Why care About Patent Infringement?

 - Cost.
 Defending a patent infringement lawsuit will cost anywhere between $1 and $5 million.
 And if you lose, you will also be held liable for damages, which may be many millions more.